Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Alterations to Magic.md

 Barovian children aren't happy-children.
 They are raised in a culture of fear and told time and again not
 to wander too far from their homes or·enter the woods.
 They experience little hope or joy, and they are taught to _fear the devil �trahd above all.

-......... e,(.';F-�7_ -- -- ---- \/·. . �--'-·

-to enhance the hor. rific atmosptt�rfi' ._Here are:examples: \.�-:.••'I .;-•� e

-Alarm: Instead of hearing a inerital ping wh n the alarm is triggered, the caster hears a scream.

-Bigby's hand: The ·conjured hand is skeletal.
-Find familiar: The familiar is undead-not a celes­

-tial, fey, or fiend-and is immune to features that

-turn undead.

-Find steed: The summoned steed is undead-not a ce­ lestial, fey, or fiend-and is immune to features that turn undead.